isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 The only way to determine ownership may be to dig through the code to look for allocations.
-If a pointer is owning, document it as owning.
+If a pointer or reference is owning, document it as owning.

 ##### Note

-Ownership should be clear in new code (and refactored legacy code) according to [R.20](#Rr-owner) for owned resources and [R.3](#Rr-ptr) for non-owned resources.
+Ownership should be clear in new code (and refactored legacy code) according to [R.20](#Rr-owner) for owned pointers and [R.3](#Rr-ptr) for non-owned pointers.
+References should never own [R.4](#Rr-ref).

 ##### Enforcement

-Look at the initialization of raw member pointers and see if an allocation is used.
+Look at the initialization of raw member pointers and member references and see if an allocation is used.

 ### <a name="Rc-dtor-ptr2"></a>C.33: If a class has an owning pointer member, define a destructor